Share

 Yes.
 The service will be staffed seven days a week by two support workers and a dedicated case manager.
 In addition, after-hours on-call support will be available to residents to ensure 24/7 assistance.

-Yes.
-The facility is staffed every day by trained support workers and a case manager, with after-hours on-call staff available 24/7.
+The facility is staffed 7am-7pm, 7 days a week, by trained support workers and a case manager, with after-hours on-call staff available 24/7.
 This ensures appropriate supervision and swift responses to any issues, though these are rare in such services.

 No. The facility is secure and professionally managed, and the residents are women in need of stability and support, not individuals who pose a risk to others.